The Best NYC Bars to Show Up Single and Leave with a Hookup

-Part of New York City’s Lesbian Bar Project is Park Slope’s laidback neighborhood LGBTQ hangout spot, Ginger’s.
+Part of New York City’s Lesbian Bar Project is Park Slope’s laidback neighborhood LGBTQIA hangout spot, Ginger’s.
 Boasting a competitive pool scene, it’s sure to spark flirty competition.
 While jukebox tunes set the mood, sip draft beers and mixed drinks while rearing up for your next match or take it easy on the backyard patio.

 When it comes to love, sometimes you have to confer with the stars.
 Snag your next captivating Capricorn, sexy Scorpio, or a lovely Leo at the astrology-inspired drinkery, Mood Ring.
 The whimsical cocktail list includes rotating zodiac specials of the month and signature shots like the Bodega (Arizona Iced Tea-infused whiskey).
 The bar is dimly lit in neon hues, and the dance floor is perfect for canoodling to R&B, ‘80s hits, and house music once you’ve successfully compared birth charts.